-- A. Filing with Court.
-After the request for hearing and filing fee are delivered to the Court, all filings must be made with the administrative law judge assigned to the case and shall contain the docket number assigned.
-The Court will maintain its official file from the receipt of the request for hearing until a final order is issued by the administrative law judge. - B. Filing Defined.
+A. Filing with Court.
+After the request for relief and filing fee are delivered to the Court, all filings must be made with the administrative law judge assigned to the case and shall contain the docket number assigned.
+The Court will maintain its official file from the receipt of the request for relief until a final order is issued by the administrative law judge.

+- B. Filing Defined.
 The date of the filing is the date of delivery or the date of mailing.
-Any document filed with the Court shall be accompanied by proof of service of such document on all parties, and, if filed by mail, shall be accompanied by a certificate of the date of mailing.

-A document is deemed filed with the Court:

-- (1) by delivering the document to the Court; - (2) by depositing the document in the U.S. mail, properly addressed to the Court, with sufficient first class postage attached; or - (3) as otherwise approved by the Court through administrative order.
+Any document filed with the Court shall be accompanied by proof of service of such document on all parties.
+A document is deemed filed with the Court: - 1. by delivering the document to the Court; - 2. by depositing the document in the U.S. mail, properly addressed to the Court, with sufficient first class postage attached; or - 3. as otherwise approved by the Court through administrative order.

-Notwithstanding (1) - (2) the Court may, through an administrative order, require parties to file documents solely using the Court's e-filing system
+Notwithstanding (1) - (2) the Court may, through an administrative order, require parties to file documents solely using the Court's e-filing system.

-C. Paper and Format.
-All papers filed with the Court shall be on letter-size (81⁄2 by 11 inches) paper.
-Exhibits or copies of exhibits in their original form which exceed that size shall be reduced by photocopying or otherwise to letter-size so long as such documents remain legible after reduction.
-All papers filed with the Court must be printed only on one side of a page, unless the document exceeds 30 pages.
-Additionally, unless otherwise ordered by an administrative law judge, except for indentions and footnotes, all typewritten papers filed with the Court shall have the following standard format:
+C. Format.
+All documents filed with the Court shall be on letter-size paper.
+Exhibits in their original form, or copies thereof, that exceed letter-size shall be reduced by photocopying or otherwise to letter-size so long as such documents remain legible after reduction.
+All documents filed with the Court must be printed only on one side of a page, unless the document exceeds thirty (30) pages.
+Additionally, unless otherwise ordered by an administrative law judge, and except for indentions and footnotes, all typewritten documents filed with the Court shall have the following standard format: